Euclid Quick Data Release (Q1): Euclid spectroscopy of quasars. 1. Identification and redshift determination of 3500 bright quasars: Conclusions

-We characterise VIS morphologies using single-Sérsic and model-independent (CAS) parameters, supplemented by a deep-learning PSF fraction, $f_{\sfont{PSF}}$.
+We characterised VIS morphologies using single-Sérsic and model-independent (CAS) parameters, supplemented by a deep-learning PSF fraction, $f_{\sfont{PSF}}$.
 At low redshift ($z<0.5$), obvious host structures are frequently resolved, and a single Sérsic model describes the light profiles of about half of the sources.
 At intermediate redshift ($0.5<z<2$), the nuclear component dominates, driving Sérsic indices of roughly 90\,\% of the sources to the upper bound; in this regime $f_{\sfont{PSF}}$ provides a more reliable compactness measure and is used to quantify the balance between nuclear and host emission across the sample.

 Finally, we discuss current limitations, including the pre-selection bias and the challenges of host-nucleus decomposition, and outline pathways for improvement with upcoming \Euclid data releases and advanced selection methods.
-The results presented here illustrate the transformative impact of \Euclid on quasar science and set the stage for larger, more complete \ac{agn} catalogues in the era of wide-field space-based surveys.
+The results presented here demonstrate the capability of \Euclid slitless spectroscopy in building large quasar samples and provide a basis for extending this approach to the wide-area \ac{agn} censuses enabled by forthcoming \Euclid data releases.